 Well, for the traveler in you, who’s inquisitive about different parts of the Indian sub-continent celebrating Diwali in different ways, here are our favorite pick-ups for a Diwali vacation.

 5 Best Places To Visit In India To Witness Elaborate Diwali Celebrations

-Given below are places in India that celebrate Diwali with utmost grandeur, pomp and show.
+Given below are places in India that celebrate Diwali with utmost grandeur, pomp, and show.
 Not to mention, these are also the places you might feel safe visiting, keeping in mind the covid-19 pandemic situation.
-Scroll though, know more.
+Scroll through, know more.

 3. Jaipur/ Udaipur

 Trailblazing celebrations in Jaipur start right from Dhanteras.
 The Nahargarh Fort and other popular landmarks appear astonishingly beautiful, even more for they offer amazing views of the wonderfully lit city.
 The bazaars further boom with musicians playing folk tunes and others displaying several fabulous lamps and other artifacts.
 Feast on the finest Marwari cuisines and shop for attractive souvenirs and handicrafts as a recollection of these stupendous cities in Rajasthan.
 The lakes in Udaipur further compel you to fall in love with them.
 The glow and shimmer, coming from the reflections of fireworks and the lights of the palaces are worth spending every penny.
 In short, both the places are absolutely spellbinding and you gotta check them out for Diwali.